 Bridging MOuntains Network Teaching Resources

-Mountain Studies Institute is dedicated to fostering understanding and exploration of San Juan Mountain science, including ecology, hydrology, forestry, climate, and social science.
+Mountain Studies Institute is dedicated to fostering understanding and exploration of San Juan Mountains through science, including ecology, hydrology, forestry, climate, and social science.
 The Bridging Mountains Network brings schools and communities together through shared curriculum, research, and field trips.
 We hope these resources promote curiosity and sense of place for students and teachers across our mountain communities.

 Announcing the Second Annual